Gabby Epstein Looks Drop-Dead Gorgeous In Semi-Sheer Mesh Mini Dress

 Model Gabby Epstein looked drop-dead gorgeous in her latest Instagram update.
-The beauty was all dressed up in a sparkly mesh dress that did not leave much to the imagination.
+The beauty was all dressed up in a sparkly mesh dress.

-There was little to Gabby’s dress, which was made of a black mesh fabric with small rhinestones all over it.
+There was little to Gabby's dress, which was made of a black mesh fabric with small rhinestones all over it.
 The number had a low-cut neckline with a fold that covered her nipples and a hemline that cut off at the tops of her thighs.
-The back was also low cut, and the number had straps that wrapped around her neck.
-She also sported a pair of black thong panties under the semi-sheer garment that teased most of her bare skin.
+The back was also low-cut, and the number had straps that wrapped around her neck.
+She also sported a pair of black thong panties under the semi-sheer garment.

 The model styled her blond locks down in waves with a side part.